 I’m sure that we all have at least one of Amul’s products in our house.
 It has elegantly created its family-friendly and patriotic image with its, “Amul – The Taste of India” marketing jingle which also evokes empathy towards the brand.

-What also makes Amul so special is that it has constantly managed itself in staying relevant for all these years in the minds of the customers ever since its foundation.
+What also makes Amul so special is that it has constantly managed itself in staying relevant for all these years in the minds of customers ever since its foundation.

 Thus, this also makes us wonder about what they are doing to stay relevant in this increasingly competitive and digitized world.